lloydchang/gitlab.wikimedia.org-repos-test-platform-catalyst-patchdemo/CONTRIBUTING.md

-When your merge request is ready, please a tag a user with the role "Maintainer" in order to get your code merged and deployed!
+When your merge request is ready, please a tag a user with the role "Owner" in order to get your code merged and deployed!